Canada's Worst Handyman 4: Episode 4: Off Its Hinges

 As the handymen break for lunch, the handymen all criticize Brian M.'s style of leadership: though Brian M. tries to carry a positive attitude, everyone else criticizes him for interfering too much with their assigned tasks.
 Andrew indicates that over lunch, while Angie, Eric and Johnnie opted to move on from the criticisms of Brian M., Brian P. wouldn't and, to his face, makes a threatening statement in front of the others (which was not repeated).
 Andrew only states that "what Brian P. says next is not suitable for a Discovery Channel show about handiwork.
 All you need to know about what was said is that the rest of Canada's Worst Handymen no longer want to work with Brian P." The comment is not taken lightly by the other four nominees, who all agree that, even though Brian M. interfered too much with their assigned tasks, Brian P. crossed the line and, in the privacy room after lunch, are now calling for Brian P.'s removal from the Handyman Rehabilitation Centre over the remark.
 Despite having actually sided with Brian P. in the argument against Brian M. (and despite the fact he lives just across the Ottawa River from Brian P.), Eric states, "Get him out of here, right?
 'Cuz there's no room for that."
-(There's most certainly no room for Eric to be two-faced, either-- siding with Brian P. one minute and calling for his removal for his threat toward Brian M. the next.)
-Brian M., whose style of leadership was what he got criticized for by the others (and subsequently led to Brian P.'s threat), states, "Unacceptable... cart him away."
+(Despite initially siding with Brian P.) Brian M., whose style of leadership was what he got criticized for by the others (and subsequently led to Brian P.'s threat), states, "Unacceptable... cart him away."
 Johnnie states, "This guy can't stay."
 Angie, who was named joint-worst with Brian P. in the previous episode for her poor performance in the Group Challenge (as Gail so eloquently pointed out in individual evaluations), states, "I think his leaving would be a wise decision."
 The episode ends without neither an expert evaluation nor verdict, as a visibly and audibly shaken Andrew informs Brian P. that he is required to leave: "So, that concludes our fourth episode here at the Handyman Rehabilitation Centre and this is the part of the show where I usually talk about who is the worst and who is the most improved, but let's just bypass that today and I'll talk a little bit about why we're actually here and that's for one reason and one reason only and that's to make you people better handymen.
 That's it.
 So to make sure we all remain focused on the handiwork, quite simply, Brian P., we're going to ask you to leave."
 Brian P. responds with "Thank God for that!
 Not a fucking problem" as he storms out.
 After this, he was never mentioned again.
 As explained by Andrew, no one is named most improved or worst and Brian P. becomes the first contestant ever removed from any Worst Handyman series.
 The incident brought an unusually serious sense of tense drama to what was an otherwise humorous, lighthearted show featuring clumsy and troubled handymen as they struggle to improve themselves and not be named Canada's Worst Handyman.
 Brian P.'s expulsion also made him statistically the worst handyman in the show's history, having failed every single challenge during the four episodes he participated in (every other candidate passed at least one challenge during the first four episodes of any given season, including the nominees who were ultimately named Canada's Worst Handyman in their respective seasons, despite being named the most improved at least once-- Keith Cole, Terry Cress and Joe "The Bullet" Barbaro).